 Since tourists are unlikely to spot all the wildlife they might wish to, private guides have always operated in the reserve, and in recent years, privately run zoo-like exhibitions have popped up: a bat jungle, a frog pond, a butterfly garden and a serpentarium."

-To book or ask for more info about guided hikes Click Here
+Contact us to book or ask for more info about our Costa Rica cloud forest tours and guided hikes.

 c.
 Curi Cancha